Meet the Undergraduate – Riya Vasa

 20 February 2020

-In this blog, we spoke to Sameara Ali, who is in the second year of her Mathematics, Statistics and Financial Economics degree at Queen Mary University of London and is currently undertaking a professional placement at Ernst & Young, before returning for her third year in September.
+In this blog, we spoke to Sameara Ali, BSc Mathematics, Statistics and Financial Economics student at Queen Mary University of London about her professional placement at Ernst & Young.
 She told us more about what it’s like to work in financial services and she discussed the importance of getting work experience while being a student.

 Meet the Undergraduate – Xin Di Kwong